lane-willis/notes/for-faculty/mission-trips-faculty/prospectus-checklist.md

 ---

 Listed below is a checklist of information that you will need before you submit a mission trip prospectus with us.
 To accurately fill out the mission trip prospectus, please ensure that all information is detailed and fully filled out.
+There is a downloadable PDF of this list below.

 - [ ] Proposed trip dates
 - [ ] Trip location